 What caused the French and Indian War?

-The French and Indian War (also known as The Seven's Years War) was sparked by the rivalry in Europe, between the French and the British in particular.
-Often events in Europe influenced the course of events in British, French and Spanish North American colonies.
-To increase their political and economic power, the British and the French competed to acquire the better share of the available land and control over the new trading opportunities in the North American colonies.
+The French and Indian War (also known as The Seven's Years' War) was sparked by the rivalry in Europe, between the French and the British in particular.
+Often events in Europe influenced the course of events in British, French, and Spanish North American colonies.
+To increase their political and economic power, the British and the French competed to acquire a better share of the available land and control over the new trading opportunities in the North American colonies.

 What Triggered the French and Indian War?

-At the same time, the European colonial governments tried to find ways to coexist with the original inhabitants of North America, often making alliances with some tribes while alienating others.
-Sometimes, as in the case of the French and Indian War (which in Europe was referred to as the Seven Years’ War), European politics regarding balances of power resulted in conflict in the colonies.
-As wars in Europe became more heated, fighting broke out between the French and the British in the American colonies.
-Both sides called upon Native American allies to assist them, exacerbating tensions between the tribes, as well as tensions between the tribes and colonists.
+At the same time, the European colonial governments tried to find ways to coexist with North America's original inhabitants, often making alliances with some tribes while alienating others.
+Sometimes, as in the French and Indian War (which in Europe was referred to as the Seven Years’ War), European politics regarding balances of power resulted in conflict in the colonies.
+As Europe's wars became more heated, fighting broke out between the French and the British in the American colonies.
+Both sides called upon Native American allies to assist them, exacerbating tensions between the tribes and tensions between the tribes and colonists.
 Ultimately, the British Government found it necessary to pour additional troops and resources into protecting its possessions in the Americas and taxed their colonists to pay for these resources.
 These taxes eventually became a rallying cry for the American independence movement.

-The French and Indian War, the North American phase of the larger Seven Years’ War, began after a series of incidents in the upper Ohio River valley, which the French and British governments both claimed as their territory.
+The French and Indian War, the North American phase of the larger Seven Years’ War, began after a series of incidents in the upper Ohio River valley.
+The French and British governments both claimed it as their territory.
 Military forces assembled by both imperial powers built forts in the region and attempted to capture each others’ forts.
 These skirmishes, which included an expedition led by George Washington, ultimately led to the escalation of a broader, full-scale war between Great Britain and France.

 Why did the British attack Fort Le Boeuf?

-Since the colony of Virginia also claimed this region, Virginian lieutenant governor Robert Dinwiddie sent Major George Washington with a small expedition to order the removal of the French forts in late 1753.
+Since the colony of Virginia also claimed this region, Virginian lieutenant governor Robert Dinwiddie sent Major George Washington with a small expedition to remove the French forts in late 1753.
 Washington arrived at Fort Le Boeuf, about 15 miles inland from present-day Erie, Pennsylvania, and delivered his message.
-The commander of the fort, Jacques Legardeur de Saint-Pierre, received Washington and his men courteously but denied the validity of English claims to the contested region.
+The fort, Jacques Legardeur de Saint-Pierre, received Washington and his men courteously but denied the validity of English claims to the contested region.

 Washington then returned hastily to Virginia, arriving in early 1754, and delivered the French reply to Governor Dinwiddie.
 Dinwiddie and the legislature agreed that French rejection of British demands constituted a hostile act and that the French must be driven from their frontier forts on British-claimed land.
-Dinwiddie sent Captain William Trent of the Virginia militia to construct a fort at the strategically essential forks of the Ohio River and to convince the local Indians to ally against the French.
+Dinwiddie sent Captain William Trent of the Virginia militia to construct a fort at the Ohio River's strategically essential forks and convince the local Indians to ally against the French.
 Dinwiddie also promoted Washington to the rank of Lieutenant Colonel and ordered an expedition to compel the French to surrender their forts.